Heat pump vs. gas furnace: 8 major myths

 Heat pumps and gas furnaces are two popular options for heating a home.
-But they work in very different ways, and each have their own pros and cons.
+Each system comes with pros and cons, but they work in very different ways.
 Check out these eight myths about heat pumps vs. gas furnaces to gather the facts so you can decide which heating system is the best option for you.

-There are a lot of opinions out there on whether you should install a heat pump vs. gas furnace.
-What you need are facts.
-Here are the top eight myths, and the truth behind them, of installing a heat pump vs. gas furnace so you can make an educated decision.
+Our goal is to deliver the facts on whether you should install a heat pump vs. gas furnace.
+Here are the top eight myths, and the truth behind them, of installing a heat pump vs. gas furnace so you can make the best investment for your home.

 Myth #1 – A gas furnace is always the best way to heat a home

 Gas furnaces may provide overpowering heat when the temperatures outside are between 40 and 60 degrees.
-A gas furnace also produces CO, which can be a threat if not installed properly, monitored and inspected.
+A gas furnace also produces CO, which can be a threat if the unite isn’t installed properly and inspected annually.

-Heat pumps can actually be a better choice in certain regions, such as the South, where winters are milder.
-In areas that do not experience temperatures below freezing, a heat pump consumes less energy and can be more efficient than a furnace.
+Heat pumps can actually be a better choice in certain regions, like the south, where winters are milder.
+In areas that don’t experience temperatures below freezing, a heat pump consumes less energy and can be more efficient than a furnace.

 Myth #2 – A heat pump is the same as an air conditioner